-You can save $19 on one-way tickets or $38 round-trip by purchasing your ticket at Spirit’s counter at the airport.
-For a family of four it makes your total cost $152 cheaper and well worth the drive to the airport.
-Go with someone and have him or her drive around or hang out at the cell phone lot to avoid paying for parking while you purchase the tickets.
+You can save $20.99 on one-way tickets or $41.98 round-trip by purchasing your ticket at Spirit’s counter at the airport.
+For a family of four it makes your total cost $168 cheaper and well worth the drive to the airport.
+Go with someone and have them drive around to avoid paying for parking.

 Pack Light and Buy a Spirit Approved Personal Bag Which Flies Free